mrrobot0047/RAKIBY/README.md

 Rakiby OS supports **Amharic** and many other languages.
 You can switch to any language without installing external software.

 ### Privacy & Security
-Rakiby OS uses **Brave** and **Chromium** as its default browsers, ensuring a privacy-focused web browsing experience.
+Rakiby OS uses **Brave**  as its default browsers, ensuring a privacy-focused web browsing experience.
 The system also includes privacy-centric features to safeguard your data.

 ## Installation